-Assistant Professors: Jeremy Chapman, Joseph Stover, and Tharanga Wijetunge understand the inner structure and form of our universe.
+Assistant Professors: Jeremy Chapman, Joseph Stover, and Tharanga Wijetunge

+Mathematics is the language of nature - the Rosetta stone by which we come to understand the inner structure and form of our universe.
 It is also the language of computers - the key to the Information Age, which is just beginning.
 As a tool for understanding the world, it is perhaps the oldest and most enduring - and still, today, one of the most dynamic and exciting.
 Students in the Mathematics major develop an understanding of mathematics as a vital tool of the mind.